pct960/pct960.github.io/index.md

 Hello there!

-I'm Poorna. (see [this](misc) if you're curious about my name) I am a Senior Software Engineer at AI & Robotics Technology Park ([ARTPARK](https://artpark.in)) - a joint venture by the Indian Institute of Science and AiFoundry.
+I'm Tejasvi. (see [this](misc) if something doesn't add up) I am a Senior Software Engineer at AI & Robotics Technology Park ([ARTPARK](https://artpark.in)) - a joint venture by the Indian Institute of Science and AiFoundry.
 Previously, I was a Technical Associate at the Robert Bosch Centre for Cyber-Physical Systems, Indian Institute of Science, Bangalore.

 ## Interests